 All SAMHSA recipients are required to collect and report certain data so that SAMHSA can meet its obligations under the Government Performance and Results (GPRA) Modernization Act of 2010.
-You must document your plan for data collection and reporting in your Project Narrative in response to Section D: Data Collection and Performance Measurement of Section V of this NOFO.
+You must document your plan for data collection and reporting in your Project Narrative in response to Section E: Data Collection and Performance Measurement of Section V of this NOFO.

-Recipients are required to report performance quarterly on the following Infrastructure Development, Prevention, and Mental Health Promotion Indicators:
+Recipients are required to report performance including the following measures: